lit/lit/README.md

 ### Template Creation

 The first time `html` is called on a particular template literal it does one-time setup work to create the template.
-It joins all the string parts with a special placeholder, `"{{}}"`, then creates a `<template>` and sets its `innherHTML` to the result.
+It joins all the string parts with a special placeholder, `"{{}}"`, then creates a `<template>` and sets its `innerHTML` to the result.
 The it walks the template's DOM and extracts the placeholder and remembers their location.

 Every call to `html` returns a `TemplateResult` which contains the template created on the first call, and the expression values for the current call.